maxthraxx/chronicler/README.md

 ### 📄 File Format

-Each file should be written in Markdown and **begin with a YAML frontmatter block**, like this:
+Each page is a Markdown `.md` file.
+You can optionally begin the file with a YAML frontmatter block like this:

 ```markdown
 ---